tlindsay42/ArmorPowerShell/docs/cmd_get.rst

 DESCRIPTION
-    This cmdlet retrieves details about the user accounts in the Armor Anywhere or Armor Complete account in context.
+    Retrieves details about the user accounts in the Armor Anywhere or Armor Complete account in context.
 Returns a set of user accounts that correspond to the filter criteria provided by the cmdlet parameters.

 PARAMETERS